-• Ensure that they and our Deputies have the training, knowledge and skills to carry out the role

-- The DSL and their deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
+- Ensure that they and our Deputies have the training, knowledge and skills to carry out the role - The DSL and their deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 This training will be updated at least every two years.
 The DSL will undertake Prevent awareness training.
-Our Deputy DSL(s) is trained to the same standard as the DSL.
-The ultimate lead responsibility of the role however, will remain with the DSL and will not be delegated. - Training will provide them with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they: - Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and are able to attend and contribute to these effectively when required to do so; - Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children; - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes; - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - Understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners; - Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; and - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school. - They will refresh their knowledge and skills by via e-bulletins, DSL updates, staff meetings, information via other DSLs and taking time to read and digest safeguarding developments and news such as those provided by the NYSCP (https://www.safeguardingchildren.co.uk/professionals/nyscp-e-bulletin/) and NSPCC) at regular intervals, as required, but at least annually, to allow them to understand and keep up with any developments relevant to their role.
+Our Deputy DSL(s) are expected to be trained to the same standard as the DSL and it their responsibility to keep themselves up to date with training.
+The ultimate lead responsibility of the role however, will remain with the DSL and will not be delegated. - Training will provide them with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they: - Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and are able to attend and contribute to these effectively when required to do so; - Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children; - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, wellbeing, attendance and progress at school, and what is needed in responding to this in promoting educational outcomes: - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - Understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners; - Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; and - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school, including an appropriate understanding of the expectations in relation to filtering and monitoring. - They will refresh their knowledge and skills at regular intervals, as required, to allow them to understand and keep up with any developments relevant to their role.

-• Provide Support to Staff
+Provide Support to Staff

-- The DSL and Deputies will always be available during school hours for staff to discuss any safeguarding concerns.
-The headteacher will arrange adequate and appropriate cover for out of hour's activities; - The DSL and Deputies will ensure that staff are supported during the referrals processes; and
+- The DSL and our Deputies will always be available during school hours for staff to discuss any safeguarding concerns.
+The headteacher will arrange adequate and appropriate cover for out of hour's activities; - The DSL and our Deputies will ensure that staff are supported during the referrals processes; and

-• The DSL and Deputies will support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.
+The DSL and our Deputies will support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.

-• Understand the views of children
+Understand the views of children